Ben Keating: 2021

 Ben and his team finished P2 in the WEC Championship for GT-Am.

+2019-20

+Keating joined the FIA World Endurance Championship for the 2019–2020 season.
+He also entered several IMSA races.
+After speaking with many teams, he decided to join Team Project 1, having confirmed a full-season program alongside longtime partner Jeroen Bleekemolen and Felipe Fraga in the team's No. 57 Porsche 911 RSR.
+He had beat this team in Le Mans but was disqualified due to an issue with the car's fuel cell.

 Additional Races

 In addition to these races, Keating participated in a Viper Days Reunion event at Road America during the August 26- 29th weekend and plans to race in the Intercontinental GT 8 Hour race at Indy in mid-October.
 Keating's team looks to repeat their win last year at the Indy 8hr in the Pro-Am class.

-2019-2020

-Keating decided to pull back on the IMSA series, choosing to join the FIA World Endurance Championship 2019–2020 season.
-He will also enter several IMSA races.

-Keating initially wanted to run his Ford GT in the WEC, but his entry request was denied.
-Keating then spoke with many teams but decided to join Team Project 1, having confirmed a full-season program alongside longtime partner Jeroen Bleekemolen and Felipe Fraga in the team's No. 57 Porsche 911 RSR.
-He had beat this team in Le Mans but was disqualified due to an issue with the car's fuel cell.